A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: A Notion and System Architecture for Event Prediction Methods

-In the traffic example, let us assume that we learn a neural network model that takes the most recent feature $f$ and outputs $\hat{y} = (\text{"05.01.2023 14:00"}, \text{"$s_1$"}, \text{"Traffic = black"})$ as the predicted future event (cf. \autoref{fig:overview}), i.e., the goal is itself the predicted event.
-Consequently, the future state of the road segment $s_1$'s traffic is predicted to be non-compliant, so an action by the user is required.
+In the traffic example, let us assume that we learn a neural network model that takes the most recent feature $f$ and outputs $\hat{y} = (\text{``05.01.2023 14:00''}, \text{``$s_1$''}, \text{``Traffic = black''})$ as the predicted future event (cf. \autoref{fig:overview}), i.e., the goal is itself the predicted event.
+Consequently, the future state of the traffic at road segment $s_1$ is predicted to be non-compliant such that an action by the user is required.

-Following our scope and aim (cf. \autoref{ssec:related} and \autoref{ssec:methodology}), we separate feature engineering from event prediction and focus on the remaining event prediction method.
-We further add condition (C) on prediction goals such that the event prediction method has an explicit aim expressing our reasons why we are interested in predicting the future events and how we perceive the possible predicted future events, namely as compliant with our desired future state or as non-compliant.
-Defining event prediction methods with an explicit goal has three benefits.
-First, all existing work in our selection state a goal or set of goals in their motivation that expresses why predicted future events of the method are of interest to the user and how a specific predicted future event is perceived, e.g., \cite{duan_clinical_2020} predict future patient treatment outcomes in clinics for a proactive treatment effect analysis.
-Hence, including condition (C) in the definition combines the \textsl{how} (i.e., the event prediction method) and the \textsl{why} (i.e., the prediction goal) for event prediction.
+Following the scope and aim as set out in \autoref{ssec:methodology}, we separate feature engineering from EP and focus on the EP method.
+We add condition ~\circled{C} on prediction goals. ~\circled{C} expresses the benefit of predicting the future events and how we perceive the possible predicted future events, namely as compliant with our desired future state or as non-compliant.
+Defining EP methods with an explicit goal has three benefits.
+First, all existing work in our selection state a goal or set of goals in their motivation that expresses the benefits to users and how a specific predicted future event is perceived, e.g., \cite{duan_clinical_2020} predict future patient treatment outcomes in clinics for a proactive treatment effect analysis.
+Hence, including condition ~\circled{C} in the definition combines the \textsl{how} (i.e., the EP method) and the \textsl{why} (i.e., the prediction goal) for EP.
 Second, it links predicted future events to actions.
 Since an action aims to change a monitored system towards a desired state, linking actions to future predicted events requires a notion of a desired state.
-With prediction goals the notion of desired states is defined by compliant or desired future states and by non-compliant or undesired future states.
-Based on this notion, an action can aim for a desired future state of the monitored system.
-Third, condition (C) emphasizes how we can decide whether a specific event prediction method is successful in predicting future events.
+With prediction goals, the notion of desired states is defined by compliant or desired future states and by non-compliant or undesired future states.
+Third, condition ~\circled{C} emphasizes how we can decide whether a specific EP method is successful in predicting future events.